laxity7/laravel-swagger/README.md

 This will register the artisan command that will be available to you.

-You can also override the default config provided by the application by running `php artisan vendor:publish --provider "Mtrajano\LaravelSwagger\SwaggerServiceProvider"` in your projects root and change the configuration in the new `config/laravel-swagger.php` file created.
+You can also override the default config provided by the application by running `php artisan vendor:publish --provider "Laxity7\LaravelSwagger\SwaggerServiceProvider"` in your projects root and change the configuration in the new `config/laravel-swagger.php` file created.

 ## Usage